Hey Kids (Start Here)

 Also great.

-There really weren’t any keys, and everything seemed to be touch-screen based.
-There was a histogram display that had so many bins it approximated an analog style of monitoring—something.
+There weren’t any keys.
+Everything was touch-screen based.
+There was a histogram display with so many bins it approximated an analog curve.
 It was shifting moderately in real time.
-Power consumption maybe?
-There was also a schematic of something that looked like—well, okay.
-To be honest, it kind of looked like a ship.
+So…monitoring something.
+Power consumption, maybe?
+There was a schematic of something that looked like—well, okay.
+To be honest, it kinda looked like a spaceship.

-Tempted though he was to chalk this entire experience up to too many episodes of The X-files in his formative years, the reality of the cuffs around his aching wrists said otherwise.
+Tempted though he was to chalk this experience up to too many episodes of The X-Files during his formative years, the reality of the cuffs around his aching wrists said otherwise.

 He needed to take a closer look at this system to try and figure out what the heck was going on.
-He swiveled his chair slightly, adjusting his hands, sliding one arm around and back through the looped metal armrest, trying to lengthen his reach as much as possible, his fingers stretching out, trying to get—
+He swiveled his chair and adjusted his hands, trying to lengthen his reach as much as possible.
+He stretched his fingers, trying to get—

 “What are you doing?”

 “You people are all alike.”
-His voice was crisp and hard.
+The man’s tone was crisp and hard.

 “Um?”
 Volker said.
 “You people?”

 “Scientists.
-Scientists.
 God.”
-He turned away from Volker as he slid back into the seat he had vacated only a few minutes earlier.
-He pulled out the communications device that Volker had noted earlier.
-“Rush,” he hissed.
+He turned away from Volker and slid into the seat he’d vacated a few moments earlier.
+He pulled out his communications device.
+“Rush,” he said.
 “Do you have it?”

-“Nearly,” Rush’s voice came again.
-“Even with the augmented rate of data transfer, there are exabytes of material here, David.”
+Rush’s voice came again.
+“Even with the augmented rate of data transfer, there are petabytes of material here, David.”

-David, or whoever he was, drummed his fingers on the console in front of him.
-He turned to Volker.
+David drummed his fingers on the console in front of him, then turned to Volker.
 “Is that true?”

 “Is what true?”
 Volker asked, still off balance.

-“Is your database, or whatever,” he said, spitting the word out with venomous precision, “really exabytes in size?”
+“Is your database,” he spit the word out with venomous precision, “really petabytes in size?”

-The other man rolled his eyes, turning back toward the monitors in front of him.
+David rolled his eyes and turned back toward the monitors in front of him.

 “Can you?”
 Volker asked.
 “Are you guys stealing my data?”